 Along with a thorough examination by our doctors, additional testing may include Opitcal Coherence Tomography and Fundus Photography with fluorescein angiography to diagnose and monitor retinal disease.
 Intravitreal injectable medications are a treatment option for many of our patients with progressive retinal disease.
 Other patients may benefit from laser treatment when indicated.
 Many of these injectable and laser procedures are available in our main Jackson office.

 Retina Services- FAQs

-Our vitreoretinal specialists travel from The Eye Specialty Group in Memphis certain days each month to see patients in our Jackson office.
+Our vitreoretinal specialists travel from Memphis to our Jackson office several days each month for in office evaluations and surgical procedures.
 This saves our patients an extended drive to receive specialty care.

 A vast majority of patients seen by a retina specialist need a dilated exam.
 It typically takes at least 30 minutes for your eyes to become fully dilated for the testing and evaluation.
 The retinal specialists perform a thorough evaluation of your eyes which often includes additional testing typically not performed at a standard eye exam.
 After reviewing testing results, a plan is determined to manage your retinal condition.
 This plan may include injections, laser, surgery and/or a combination of the treatments.
 Many of these treatments are available in the office the same day as your evaluation.

 Each patient seen at our retinal clinic is evaluated for a different reason.
 Some patients will only spend a short period of time at clinic while others may be with us for several hours, depending on their condition and treatment plan.